petar-v/mango-pay-demo/README.md

   only a simple REST API is implemented.
 The web application has limited functionalities, requiring only a few endpoints.
 Using the Micronaut ecosystem ensures easy expansion to a GraphQL API.

+**What Database(s) Would You Choose?**

+For this project, a SQL database is preferred over NoSQL because the data is very well-structured, consisting of predefined entities like users, ideas, comments, and likes.
+A relational database such as PostgreSQL or MariaDB would work well for production use cases, offering robust features, scalability, and strong community support.

+Since this is primarily a CRUD application, there’s no need for a complex database setup or advanced NoSQL features.
+Simpler relational databases suffice.

+Alternatively, Firebase could be an option for a quick setup in use cases where integration with a CMS or real-time database features is beneficial.
+However, it’s less suited for relational data needs compared to traditional SQL databases.

 **License**

 The Unlicense